-- Marsha’s breach of duty to drive safely was the direct cause of John’s injuries.
-If not for Marsha running the red light, John would not have been injured.
+- Marsha’s breach of duty to drive safely was the direct and actual cause of John’s injuries.
+If not for Marsha’s negligent acts, John would not have been injured.

 Now that you understand the four elements of negligence, you’re closer to successfully negotiating your injury claim.

 If you’ve fully recovered from relatively mild injuries, you might decide to handle your injury claim on your own.
 Of course, you can seek legal advice as part of your decision-making process.

 If you have severe injuries or a complicated negligence case, you need an experienced personal injury attorney to help build your case.
 Complicated injury claims might involve medical malpractice, defective products, or allegations of contributory negligence.